Music of Ohio: Notable institutions

 The Rock and Roll Hall of Fame is located in Cleveland, Ohio.
-Ohio musicians inducted into the Rock and Roll Hall of Fame include The Isley Brothers (from Cincinnati) in '92, Bootsy Collins (from Cincinnati) in '97, The Moonglows (from Cleveland) in 2000, The O'Jays (from Canton) in '05, Chrissie Hynde (from Akron) of The Pretenders in '05, and Bobby Womack (from Cleveland) (d.2014) in '09.
+Ohio musicians inducted into the Rock and Roll Hall of Fame include The Isley Brothers (from Cincinnati) in 1992, Bootsy Collins (from Cincinnati) in 1997, The Moonglows (from Cleveland) in 2000, The O'Jays (from Canton) in 2005, Chrissie Hynde (from Akron) of The Pretenders in 2005, and Bobby Womack (from Cleveland) in 2009.
 This state is also the home of four major symphony orchestras which are located in Cleveland, Akron, Cincinnati, and Dayton as well as a "pops" orchestra, the Cincinnati Pops.
-Columbus has hosted the annual three-day hard rock Rock on the Range festival each May since 2007 until 2018.
+Columbus has hosted the annual three-day hard rock Rock on the Range festival each May since 2007 until 2018, and has hosted the Sonic Temple Music Festival from 2019 to the present.

 Notable musicians

 Popular musicians from Ohio include Neil Giraldo, Trippie Redd, Mamie Smith, Dean Martin, Dave Grohl, Tyler Joseph and Josh Dun of Twenty One Pilots, Frankie Yankovic, Doris Day, The McGuire Sisters, The Isley Brothers, Bobby Womack, Howard Hewett, Shirley Murdock, Boz Scaggs, John Legend, Marilyn Manson, Dan Auerbach and Patrick Carney of The Black Keys, Griffin Layne, Joe Dolce, Benjamin Orr of The Cars, Chrissie Hynde of The Pretenders, William "Bootsy" Collins, Stefanie Eulinberg of Kid Rock's Twisted Brown Trucker Band and Devo.

-Doris Day (from Cincinnati; d.2019) had a #1 Billboard Hot 100 hit in 1945 with "Sentimental Journey".
-Dean Martin had a #1 Billboard Hot 100 hit with "Everybody Loves Somebody" in 1964.
-The O'Jays had a #1 Hot 100 hit with "Love Train" in 1972.
-The Ohio Players had 2 #1 Hot 100 hits, including the funk song "Love Rollercoaster" in 1976.
-Wild Cherry had a #1 Hot 100 hit with "Play That Funky Music" also in 1976.
-Bone Thugs-n-Harmony had a #1 Hot 100 hit with "Tha Crossroads" in 1996.
-John Legend had a #1 Hot 100 hit with "All of Me" in 2014.
-Bo Donaldson and The Heywoods had a #1 Hot 100 hit with "Billy Don't Be A Hero" in 1974.
-In addition, Ohio musicians with a #1 album on the Billboard 200 include the R&B group The Isley Brothers (from Cincinnati) with 2 #1 albums, including The Heat is On in 1975, folk singer Tracy Chapman with her Tracy Chapman album in 1988, Nine Inch Nails with 2 #1 albums including With Teeth in 2005, Marilyn Manson with 2 including Mechanical Animals in 1998, The Black Keys with Turn Blue in 2014, and Twenty One Pilots (from Columbus) with Blurryface in 2015 and Breach in 2025.
-Country group Rascal Flatts (from Columbus) has had 4 #1 albums including Me and My Gang in 2006.
-98 Degrees (from Cincinnati) had a #2 album on the Billboard 200 with Revelation in 2000.
+Doris Day (from Cincinnati; d.2019) had a number one Billboard Hot 100 hit in 1945 with "Sentimental Journey".
+Dean Martin had a number one Billboard Hot 100 hit with "Everybody Loves Somebody" in 1964.
+The O'Jays had a number one Hot 100 hit with "Love Train" in 1972.
+The Ohio Players had two number one Hot 100 hits, including the funk song "Love Rollercoaster" in 1976.
+Wild Cherry had a number one Hot 100 hit with "Play That Funky Music" also in 1976.
+Bone Thugs-n-Harmony had a number one Hot 100 hit with "Tha Crossroads" in 1996.
+John Legend had a number one Hot 100 hit with "All of Me" in 2014.
+Bo Donaldson and The Heywoods had a number one Hot 100 hit with "Billy Don't Be A Hero" in 1974.
+In addition, Ohio musicians with a number one album on the Billboard 200 include the R&B group The Isley Brothers (from Cincinnati) with two number one albums, including The Heat is On in 1975, folk singer Tracy Chapman with her Tracy Chapman album in 1988, Nine Inch Nails with two number one albums including With Teeth in 2005, Marilyn Manson with two including Mechanical Animals in 1998, The Black Keys with Turn Blue in 2014, and Twenty One Pilots (from Columbus) with Blurryface in 2015 and Breach in 2025.
+Country group Rascal Flatts (from Columbus) has had four number one albums including Me and My Gang in 2006.
+98 Degrees (from Cincinnati) had a number two album on the Billboard 200 with Revelation in 2000.